 Years go by… and you visit your audiologist eventually because by now you are really struggling to hear… But then the audiologist informs you that hearing aids will only provide limited benefit because you have come too late.
 Yes.
 You can be too late.

 I won’t even begin to elaborate on the misconceptions loaded in each of the above statements.

-From the audiologist’s point of view, the most detrimental consequence is the deterioration of the functioning of the the ear, or more specifically the auditory nerve / auditory cortex.
+From the audiologist’s point of view, the most detrimental consequence is the deterioration of the functioning of the ear, or more specifically, the auditory nerve / auditory cortex.

 The most common cause of auditory deprivation is simple.
 The person with the hearing loss chooses not to treat their hearing loss with amplification – hearing aids.
 When no action is taken and the nerves of the hearing mechanism aren’t used, they become deprived of stimulation and slowly become weakened.
 No surprise here.

 Another cause of auditory deprivation is single-ear hearing aid use.
 This asymmetrical setup causes one ear to take on more of the listening activity than the other, weakening the unaided ear over time.
 You maybe saved a few bucks by purchasing a single hearing aid rather than a pair, but you are depriving one ear from sound and causing the nerves on that ear to slowly weaken.
 Bottom line?
 Over time, that unaided ear is going to lose more and more functionality and when you do get around to buying a pair of hearing aids or adding a second hearing aid, that unaided ear will have a harder time adapting to sound.